News & Events

 The bad news?
 People were using up all their financial aid on expensive developmental classes through the colleges and not earning any college credits in the process!

 The better news?
 SCAE developed the Removing Obstacles Achieving Dreams (ROAD) program where students could take the same preparatory classes with SCAE at a fraction of the cost.
 ROAD is Sanford's Maine College and Career Access program.

 •Current adult high school diploma and GED candidates who want to go to college

 •Past graduates of high school or adult education who need a skills boost to succeed in college

 •Adults who are referred by local post-secondary schools as needing multiple developmental classes

-Why should I apply for ROAD/MCT?
+Why should I apply for MCCA?

 Going back to school can be a scary decision.

 Let MCCA help you ease back into school.
 Develop and sharpen your skills for success in math, reading, writing and computers.
 Gain the confidence you need to succeed.
 Get the “inside scoop” on college life and expectations.
 Network with others who have “been there, done that!”